microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-detectionrule-post-detectionRules.md

 |Content-Type|application/json.
 Required.|

 ## Request body
 Within the request body, supply a [microsoft.graph.security.detectionRule](../resources/security-detectionrule.md).
-Some metadata fields are unnecessary and are be ignored, such as 'createdBy', 'lastModifiedDateTime', etc.
+Some metadata fields are unnecessary and are be ignored, such as 'createdBy' and 'lastModifiedDateTime'.

 ## Response